altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 He got back on topic.

-【I think I can be of assistance.】
+"I think I can be of assistance."<br/>

 Regis nodded.

-【… You will definitely be a big help.】
+"… You will definitely be a big help."<br/>

-【That’s great.
-It took half a month for me to get here, I don’t think I can laugh it off if you told me I was useless.】
+"That’s great.
+It took half a month for me to get here, I don’t think I can laugh it off if you told me I was useless."<br/>

-【… We are the one who needs you.
-You are our family after all.】
+"… We are the one who needs you.
+You are our family after all."<br/>

-【That’s it!
-That’s the reason why I came to the south.】
+"That’s it!
+That’s the reason why I came to the south."<br/>

 It seemed that Regis’ words were linked to the ‘importance of family’ mentioned earlier.

 Enzo continued:

-【My wife is Regis-chan’s sister, and I’m responsible for the repair of Her Highness’ sword, right?
+"My wife is Regis-chan’s sister, and I’m responsible for the repair of Her Highness’ sword, right?
 And I worked in Fort Volks before.
-It feels wrong for me to just go back to Rouen city and run my business leisurely— something like that.】
+It feels wrong for me to just go back to Rouen city and run my business leisurely— something like that."<br/>

 As expected of Regis’ honest and loyal brother-in-law.

-【… And this is?】
+"… And this is?"<br/>

-【He is my disciple Leonardo.
+"He is my disciple Leonardo.
 He is hard to understand at times, but he has a quicker wit than me.
-Probably.】
+Probably."<br/>

-【… He is very smart.】
+"… He is very smart."<br/>

-【So you think so too huh.
+"So you think so too huh.
 I plan to move my family and disciples to the south for their safety.
-But only after Regis-chan repels the invading enemy.】
+But only after Regis-chan repels the invading enemy."<br/>

-【… The commander is Her Highness.
-I will also do my best, of course.】
+"… The commander is Her Highness.
+I will also do my best, of course."<br/>

 Enzo lowered his head at Altina.

-【Allow me to provide my humble service, I will be in your care.】
+"Allow me to provide my humble service, I will be in your care."<br/>

-【Your presence puts me at ease!
-I’m counting on you!】
+"Your presence puts me at ease!
+I’m counting on you!"<br/>

 Altina answered with a bright smile.

 Regis asked Enzo in a hushed voice:

-【… It’s settled then, brother-in-law… Did you come together with《Renard Pendu》?
-Aren’t you worried?】
+"… It’s settled then, brother-in-law… Did you come together with《Renard Pendu》?
+Aren’t you worried?"<br/>

 They were mercenaries put into forced labour after being captured by the Fourth Army.